-- Agent Log-In: Records each time an Agent successfully logs in. - Agent Log Out: Records each time an Agent successfully logs out. - Set Do Not Disturb (DND): Records each time a set is placed in the DND state. - Remove DND: Records each time a set is removed from DND state. - Set Make Busy: Records each time a set is placed in Make Busy state. - Remove Make Busy: Records each time a set is removed from the Make Busy state. - Answering Incoming ACD Calls: Records each time an Agent answers an ACD call that was directed to a Path, and includes the Agent I.D. number, extension number and Path Reporting number - Agent Idle: Records the time when the Agent Work Timer expires or was cancelled.
+- Agent Log-In: records each time an Agent successfully logs in - Agent Log Out: records each time an Agent successfully logs out - Set Do Not Disturb (DND): records each time a set is placed in the DND state - Remove DND: records each time a set is removed from the DND state - Set Make Busy: records each time a set is placed in the Make Busy state - Remove Make Busy: records each time a set is removed from the Make Busy state - Answering incoming ACD calls: records each time an Agent answers an ACD call that was directed to a Group, and includes the Agent I.D. number, extension number and Group number - Answering personal incoming calls: records each time an Agent originates a call and enters into a conversation

+Agent Idle: records the time when the Agent Work Timer expires or was cancelled.
 If the Work Timer is not in effect, the end of each call or the start of the Work Timer is recorded.

-Path and Group Statistics Events
+Group Statistics Events